jmeehan16/sstore-doc/source/benchmarks.rst

 [image of dataflow graph]
 [dataflow graph caption]

 By default, each stored procedure in a dataflow graph executes on each batch that arrives from the input.
 When a stored procedure commits on an input batch, the S-Store scheduler automatically triggers a transaction execution of the downstream stored procedure.
 For each stored procedure, batch *b* should commit before batch *b+1*, and for each batch, stored procedure *t* is guaranteed to commit before transaction *t+1*.
-See the engine_ section for more details on how this occurs and in what order the transactions will execute.
+See the S-Store Engine section for more details on how this occurs and in what order the transactions will execute.

 Dataflow graphs are defined as a series of triggering procedures, which are defined in each individual SP of the graph.
 At the beginning of each dataflow SP, the user should define what input stream triggers this particular SP within the *toSetTriggerTableName()* function.
 An example of this for *SP2* as listed below: